mrwasp98/se2021-07-SolidarityPurchasingGroup/README.md

 ### Post the request to create an order by shop employee //TODO check if it corresponds with the actual implementation
 * URL: `api/requests`
 * HTTP method: POST
-* description: creates an order with its orderlines and updates quantities
+* Description: creates an order with its orderlines and updates quantities
 * Request body:
 ``` JSON
 {